 Combine the three, and customers who bought "recently, often, and for a lot" stand out as your most valuable.
 It also surfaces people who "used to buy often but haven't come back lately."

 Why use all three?
 Because a single metric misleads you.
 If you prize only "customers who spent a lot," you'll mistake someone who made one big purchase six months ago and never returned for a loyal customer.
 Add "did they buy recently (R)" and "how often (F)," and the truly active customers become visible.
+That's what the title means: a repeat buyer beats a big one-time spender.
 Acquiring new customers is said to cost more than retaining existing ones[1], so deciding whom to keep ties directly to revenue.

-Bottom line: Score each metric on a scale (such as 1–5) and combine them to evaluate customers.
+Bottom line: Score each metric on a scale (such as 1–5), combine them, and run it in four steps — collect, score, segment, decide tactics.

 In RFM analysis, you turn each of the three metrics into a score.
 A common approach is a 1-to-5 scale.
 Here are example scoring rules: